jameswestgate/extendify/readme.md

 ExtendifyJS adds missing bits of the puzzle to JavaScript development, all brought together in a single download of wholesome goodness.

-If you need simple, lightweight _namespacing_, _script loading_, _class definitions_, _events_, _deferred_ objects or a groovy _templating_ solution then look no further than Extendify.
+If you need simple, lightweight _namespacing_, _script loading_, _class definitions_ or a groovy _templating_ solution then look no further than Extendify.
 Extendify will always be a minimal library, lean and mean.
 We pledge never to exceed 2k minified and gzipped.
 Currently under 1.5k!